umbraco/UmbracoDocs/15/umbraco-cms/reference/content-delivery-api/protected-content-in-the-delivery-api/server-to-server-access.md

 {% endcode %}

-After restarting the site, the backoffice will now list "member@local" as an API Member:
+After restarting the site, the backoffice will list "member@local" as an API Member:

 ![An API Member in the backoffice](images/api-member.png)